eeditiones/jinks/profiles/dts/doc/README.md

 The profile requires additional configuration in order to provide a meaningful service (see below).
 For demonstration purposes, the [DTS Blueprint](../../dts-blueprint) is provided, which includes auxiliary data and an ODD to demonstrate how to use DTS to embed passages from external resources (the bible in this case).

+## Compliance

+The implementation aims to be fully compliant with the 1.0 version of the DTS specification.
+The profile passes all tests of the [DTS Validator](https://github.com/distributed-text-services/validator).
+For remaining limitations see below.

 ## What you get

 - **Four DTS endpoints** served under `/api/dts`: Entry Point, Collection, Document, and Navigation.